English Language Arts

 P.S.
 98 is part of the Teachers College Reading and Writing Project.
 The goal of this project is to help young people become avid and skilled readers, writers, and inquirers.
 All teachers receive ongoing professional development to support students in this goal.
 The organization has developed state-of-the-art tools and methods for teaching reading and writing, for using performance assessments and learning progressions to accelerate progress, and for literacy-rich content-area instruction.

-Please visit http://readingandwritingproject.org for more information about TCRWP.
+Please visit http://readingandwritingproject.org (external link) for more information about TCRWP.